TheQuantumPhysicist/thash/README.md

 We use `hyperfine` for benchmarking.
 You can install it with `cargo install hyperfine`, or `apt install hyperfine` on Debian derivatives, or `brew install hyperfine` for MacOS, assuming you have homebrew.

-To run benchmark, first, create a file with random data, followed by some hashing program to ensure any caching operation is done:
+To run benchmark, first, create a file with random data (below is a 1 GB file), followed by some hashing program to ensure any disk-caching operation in the OS for the file is done:

 ```bash
 dd if=/dev/random of=random-file.bin bs=1M count=1024